Shuvadip-Ghosh/Python-Projects/readme.md

 *********
 Keylogger
 *********
-Please dont misuse this program.
+Please dont misuse this program.\n
-I will not be responsible for any destructive outcomes of this program.
-Other modules are built-in-module pyinput       (pip install pynput)
+I will not be responsible for any destructive outcomes of this program. \n Other modules are built-in-module pyinput       (pip install pynput)